FStarLang/FStar/doc/book/part1/part1_ch1.rst

 allows interactively checking an F* program.
 If you plan to use F* in any serious way, this is strongly recommended.

+**F\* online**

+For casual experiments, the easiest way to get a working F* instance is from your browser at `http://fstar-lang.org/run.php
+<http://fstar-lang.org/run.php>`_.
+This provides a bare-bones editor
+communicating with F* running in the cloud.
+The online version is probably fine for trying out small examples, such as the exercises here.

 Many types for ``incr``
 .......................